framps/raspiBackupDoc/en/src/backup-options.md

 -o "service smbd stop && service nfs-kernel-server stop"
 ```

-If **no** service is really to be stopped, the colon ":" must be given as an argument.
+If **no** service is really to be stopped, the colon ":" has to be given as an argument.

 See also [FAQ1](faq.md#faq1) and [FAQ18](faq.md#faq18)